asift91/Manual_Migration/option1.md

 - Must have access to the on-premises infrastructure to take backup of Moodle deployment and configurations (including DB configurations).
 - Azure subscription and Azure Blob storage should be created prior to migration.
 - Make sure to have Azure CLI and AzCopy handy.
+- Make sure Moodle website should be in maintenance mode.
 - This migration guide supports the following software versions:
      - Ubuntu 16.04 LTS
      - Nginx 1.10.3